-Previous research has also found that subjective measures of financial strain are strongly correlated with measures of consistent poverty and material deprivation in Ireland (Slevin et al 2025).
-Further, income measures alone fail to capture the extent of households needs and resources (Watson et al 2017).
+Previous research has also found that subjective measures of financial strain are strongly correlated with measures of consistent poverty and material deprivation in Ireland (Slevin et al., 2025).
+Further, income measures alone fail to capture the extent of households’ needs and resources (Watson et al., 2017).

 Coefficients for the control variables were omitted to facilitate reading, but the full table can be found in Annex 1.